 Adobe’s Lightroom has been the software of choice for photographers for a long time now.
 There is definitely no question regarding the abilities of this photo editing software.
-It is great at editing photos, supports a very wide range of cameras and lenses, and is equally good at organising the images.
+It is great at editing photos, supports a very wide range of cameras and lenses, and is equally good at organizing the images.

-While Lightroom has had a fair share of success, there have been a number of software solutions cropping up and challenging it for the top-crown.
+While Lightroom has had a fair share of success, there have been a number of software solutions cropping up and challenging it for the top crown.
 Having used Capture One by Phase One for quite some time now, I can now confidently say that Capture One does come very close to knocking Lightroom off its horses.
 And that’s a really great thing for us end users.
 After all, the competition will force innovation and we are the ones who will benefit.

 For our full Capture One Review click here.

 Comparison between Lightroom vs Capture One

 Users of Photoshop must be quite acquainted with the concept of layers.
 Using layers, you get to make any sort of adjustments in a separate “space” rather than on the image directly.
 This allows you to stack multiple adjustments on top of each other.
 So, in case you need to re-adjust a particular adjustment, you can identify and work with it quite conveniently.

 Capture One employs a layering system for adjustments, however, Lightroom does not.
 While Adobe has mastered the layered workflow in Photoshop, I’m not sure why it hasn’t employed the same system in Lightroom as well.
 While layers come in quite handy when using Capture One, it should not be a big difference if you find yourself switching between Lightroom and Photoshop when editing your images.

 With no concept of layers implemented in Lightroom, you switch between adjustments by clicking on the grey dots.
 Unless you click on those dots, there’s no way you can tell the masks associated with them.